dotnet/orleans/src/Documentation/tutorials_and_samples/tutorial_1.md

 It is designed to be self-contained and minimalistic, with the following traits:

 - It relies only on NuGet packages
-- It has been tested in Visual Studio 2017 using Orleans 2.1.x
+- It has been tested in Visual Studio 2017 using Orleans 2.2.0
-- It has no reliance on SQL or Azure
+- It has no reliance on external storage

 Keep in mind that this is only a tutorial and lacks appropriate error handling and other goodies that would be useful for a production environment.
 However, it should help the readers get a real hands-on with regards to the structure of Orleans and allow them to focus their continued learning on the parts most relevant to them.